KoshkinY/Auto_tests/README.md

 # Auto_tests
-going to fill it later )
+Here is the link to the certificate